ericat/git-tips/README.md

 ```

 #### Checkout a new branch from a hash
-If you want to go and checkout and old version of your code, you can do it in another branch:
+If you want to checkout and old version of your code, you can do it in another branch:

 ```
 git checkout -b test-branch 56a4e5c08